Palace of Ajuda: Architecture

 The Ajuda National Palace is located on a hilltop of the central part of the parish of Ajuda overlooking the historic centre of Lisbon and Tagus River, south of the Monsanto Forest Park.
-Its main access way in theLargo da Ajuda on the eastern side of the property, but it is also transited by the Calçada do Mirante à Ajuda (north) and Rua dos Marcos (west).
-Although the Palace occupies a block on the heights of Ajuda, its delineated space extends to several gardens and lands around the main building.
-This includes: the Jardim das Damas (Lady's Garden) fronting the northern façade of the Palace; the Sala da Física (Physics Hall), in the north-eastern corner fronting the Palace; the clock-tower, also known as the Torre do Galo (Rooster's Tower), isolated in front of the Palace; and the larger Jardim Botânico (Botanical Garden), southwest and across the street from the Palace.
+Its main access way is in the Largo da Ajuda on the eastern side of the property, but it is also transited by the Calçada do Mirante à Ajuda (north) and Rua dos Marcos (west).
+Although the palace occupies a block on the heights of Ajuda, its delineated space extends to several gardens and lands around the main building.
+This includes: the Jardim das Damas (Lady's Garden) fronting the northern façade of the Palace; the Sala da Física (Physics Hall), in the north-eastern corner fronting the palace; the clock-tower, also known as the Torre do Galo (Rooster's Tower), isolated in front of the palace; and the larger Jardim Botânico (Botanical Garden), southwest and across the street from the palace.